What is Resource Capacity Planning?

 Indicate your project needs in terms of skills or experience, and Stafiz Smart Matching® will display the most suitable profiles.
 Your employees can indicate the projects that interest them with a like.

-How to choose a resource optimization tool?
+How to choose a resource capacity planning tool?

-With a myriad of tools available, how do you choose the best one?
-Several additional factors should be taken into account to ensure that the software you select meets the specific needs of the organisation.
-Here are key considerations:
+Several additional factors need to be taken into account to ensure that the software you select meets the organization's specific needs.

-Profitability aspects and budgeting
+Profitability Aspects and Budgeting

-Evaluate the tool's ability to facilitate budgeting and profitability analysis.
 A robust resource capacity planning tool should allow for the creation and management of budgets, helping your organisation align resource allocation with financial goals.

 Tracking financial KPIs ensures that resource planning aligns with overall financial objectives, allowing for better decision-making and performance evaluation.